EricCoteReact/HrService/README.md

 ? window.localStorage key to use for persistence (browser only):
 ?
 Full path to file for persistence (server only): ./data/db.json

-------put some data in ./data/db.json
+------create empty file:  ./data/db.json

 lb4 repository
 ?
 Please select the datasource DbDatasource
 ?
-Select the model(s) you want to generate a repository Todo
+Select the model(s) you want to generate a repository Employee ?
+Please select the repository base class
+> DefaultCrudRepository